 Not on view

-Stone models in the Mezcala style come largely from the present-day state of Guerrero, in southwest Mexico.
-A particularly long-lived tradition, these works may have been produced over some one thousand years, from as early as 500 B.C.
+Stone architectural models in the Mezcala style come primarily from the present-day state of Guerrero in southwest Mexico.
+A particularly long-lived tradition, these works may have been produced over some one thousand years, beginning as early as 500 BCE.
 Little is known about their archaeological contexts, and there are few points of reference with surviving architecture in the region.
-It is possible that these models emulate buildings with stone columns, such as those from Cuetlajuchitlán; alternatively they could recall above- or below-ground funerary structures, in which case the columns would represent wood supports of a tomb or a funerary pyre.
+It is possible that building models in the form of a colonnade, like this one, reference structures with stone columns, such as those from Cuetlajuchitlán.

-Mezcala models may have served multiple functions over time, in keeping with the Mesoamerican custom of repurposing or recarving stone objects.
-Oblong models, for example, may have been recarved from celts, ritual tools of great symbolic importance.
-Several have holes drilled into the base, which could have been used to fasten them with fiber to a larger item such as a ritual bundle, a practice widely known in archaeological and ethnographic contexts in Mesoamerica.
+Mezcala models may have served multiple functions over time, in keeping with the Mesoamerican custom of repurposing or re-carving stone objects.
+Those with curved bases like this one may have been re-carved from celts, ritual tools of great symbolic importance.
+Several others have holes drilled into the base, which could have been used to fasten them with fiber to a larger item such as a ritual bundle, a practice widely known in archaeological and ethnographic contexts in Mesoamerica (see MMA 1994.
+35.700).
 Offerings of Mezcala stone objects in the Templo Mayor, the sacred center of the Aztec capital, Tenochtitlan, built between 1325 and 1519, underscore the importance of these works as a continuation of tradition, as heirlooms, or as emulations of an ancient style.

 Schávelzon, Daniel.
 Treinta siglos de imágenes: maquetas y representaciones de arquitectura en México y América Central prehispánica.
-Buenos Aires: Fundación Centro de Estudios para Políticas Públicas Aplicadas, 2004, pp. 74-5.
+Buenos Aires: Fundación Centro de Estudios para Políticas Públicas Aplicadas, 2004.

 This artwork is meant to be viewed from right to left.
 Scroll left to view more.